The Browns finalize the release of Odell Beckham Jr.

 Both Stefanski and Mayfield said Wednesday they hadn’t heard from Beckham since his father’s Instagram posts went viral.

-The three-time Pro-Bowl player has a bonus of $ 1 million, the same that will be for the first day of training of each season.
+The three-time Pro-Bowl player has a $ 1 million bonus, which will be for the first day of training each season.
 The Browns would save a $ 15 million cap if they trade or release him during the offseason.

 Beckham, one of the most talented receivers in the NFL, has also been criticized as one of the most annoying.
 He came to Cleveland after a trade in 2019 with the New York Giants, who grew weary of his attitudes.
 His arrival with the Browns brought unrealistic expectations in the first season and had a lot to do with the team’s 6-10 mark and head coach change.